 – and the environment (n 21).

-Octogesima Adveniens provides the strongest expression of an historically conscious ethical approach in the papal social teachings to date.
+Octogesima Adveniens provided the strongest expression of an historically conscious ethical approach in the papal social teachings from the Second Vatican Council until the pontificate of Pope Francis.
 The action it asks of Christians starts from the local and the particular rather than from universal and unchanging principles.
 It advocates an inductive approach to taking up responsibility for Christian action in social life.
 Paul VI does not regard all morality as contingent and changeable.
 He recognises continuity and universality in Church teaching but grounds his reflections in experience in context (n 42).
+We can see Pope Francis returning to this approach in his social teachings today.

 Contribution to Catholic Social Teaching